How to Establish Workplace Culture and Employee Bonding Post-Pandemic

 5. Be Prepared to Set a New Precedent

-In addition to preparing the physical workspace for employees to return, HR teams and employers will also need to think through what the first day back at the office will look like.
+In addition to preparing the physical workspace for employees to return, HR teams and employers will also need to think through what the first day back will look like for office workers.

 As with most things impacted by COVID-19, it’s pretty unusual to work with people for more than a year and then meet them in person for the first time.
-Remember that certain parts of the organization’s culture from before the pandemic might not exist anymore, so employers might want to think about your first day as an opportunity to set a new precedent for the organization team.
+Remember that certain parts of the corporate culture from before the pandemic might not exist anymore in a post pandemic work world, so employers might want to think about your first day as an opportunity to set a new precedent for the organization team.
 It should serve as a proper introduction (or reintroduction) to the company culture.